ribbon background

 Common disorders that can co-occur with OCD are:

 Those with severe OCD are also at higher rates of suicidal ideation.
 Current suicidal ideation rates range between 6.4% and 75%.
-The factors that influence a higher rate of suicidal ideation are co-occurring mental health conditions like depression and substance use disorders.7
+The factors that influence a higher rate of suicidal ideation are co-occurring mental health conditions like depression and substance use disorders.

-Treatment for Severe OCD
+Treatment For Severe OCD

 The best treatment for severe OCD includes the same practice of self-care and relaxation as mild OCD, but therapy and possible medication are also often required.
 For some individuals with severe OCD, a residential treatment facility may be the best option.